Skip to main content

 Suspending and restoring a project

-Suspend a project if you need to pause a bot without deleting it — for example, during a seasonal pause or while a project is being rebuilt.
+Pause billing on a project if you need a temporary break — for example, during a seasonal pause or while a project is being rebuilt.
+The project keeps running until the end of the cycle you’ve already paid for, then suspends cleanly.

 Transferring a project